actionhero/node-resque/README.md

 ## Acknowledgments
 - Most of this code was inspired by / stolen from [coffee-resque](https://npmjs.org/package/coffee-resque) and [coffee-resque-scheduler](https://github.com/leeadkins/coffee-resque-scheduler).
 Thanks!
-- This Resque package aims to be fully compatible with [Ruby's Resque](https://github.com/resque/resque) and implamentations of [Resque Scheduler](https://github.com/resque/resque-scheduler).
+- This Resque package aims to be fully compatible with [Ruby's Resque](https://github.com/resque/resque) and implementations of [Resque Scheduler](https://github.com/resque/resque-scheduler).
 Other packages from other langauges may conflict.
 - If you are looking for a UI to manage your Resque instances in nodejs, check out [ActionHero's Resque UI](https://github.com/evantahler/ah-resque-ui)